Okhtyrka: Soviet times

 During World War II, Okhtyrka was occupied by the German Army from 15 October 1941 to 23 February 1943 and again from 11 March to 25 August 1943.
 The Germans operated a Dulag transit camp for prisoners of war in 1941–1942.
 Okhtyrka was near the southern flank of the Kursk Bulge, and fighting in the city in the summer of 1943 was fierce.
 Afterwards, the city and its surroundings built monuments to those who fought in the war: the eternal flame of remembrance in the city park, Valley of Heroes, T-34 tank on a pedestal in one of the city's entrances, the Mound of Glory, etc. After the war, a large army garrison was established in the area of Okhtyrka.
 Military parades in the city, arranged on the occasion of Soviet holidays, were comparable with the Ukrainian capital city due to the number of participating vehicles and machinery of all kinds.

 In the last decade of the Soviet period, Okhtyrka was militarized, housing several army regiments.
 The Dachny precinct became a home to officers' families from the former USSR.
 Many of them served in Eastern Bloc countries (East Germany, Hungary, Czechoslovakia etc.), took part in Vietnam and Afghanistan wars, and served as consultants in Cuba.
 As the USSR started to fall apart, the machinery and ballistic rockets were transported to Russian territory, however it took much longer for the regiments to move or to transform.
 Many military personnel or their families stayed in Okhtyrka or still have connections to the city.

 Architecture

 There are many wooden and brick churches in the area.

-On "Monastery Hill", overlooking the Vorskla river 4–5 km north of Оkhtyrka, stands the Holy Trinity Monastery, established in 1654.
+On "Monastery Hill", overlooking the Vorskla river 4–5 km north of Okhtyrka, stands the Holy Trinity Monastery, established in 1654.
 The grounds have been practically destroyed during the Soviet era with exception of its bell tower, that kept some of its structure intact.
 The Russian Revolution of October, World War II and the anti-religious policies of the Soviet era were factors.
 It has been reopened following restoration of religious life in Ukraine and Russia, for the 4th time during its history.
 Mostly surviving on donations and on the work of enthusiastic monks and volunteers, with Kyiv Church blessings, it has started to rebuild and has become one of the main religious places for Ukrainian and Russian Orthodox Christian worshipers in the region.